ansible/molecule/docs/getting-started.md

 1. Create a collection

-    One of the recommended ways to create a collection is to place it under the `collections/ansible_collections` directory.
+    One of the recommended ways to create a collection is to place it under a `collections/ansible_collections` directory.
+If you don't put your collection into a directory named `ansible_collections`, _molecule won't be able to find your role_.

     ```bash
       ansible-galaxy collection init foo.bar